nim-lang/Nim/doc/manual.rst

   p(3, 4) # now valid

-however discardable pragma not working on template because template do AST substitute in place, for example
+however the discardable pragma does not work on templates as templates substitute the AST in place.
+For example:

 .. code-block:: nim
   {.push discardable .}